real-kiero/nvim/README.md

     * Make sure the nerd font you set doesn't end with Mono to prevent small icons. <br/>
       _Example : JetbrainsMono Nerd Font and not JetbrainsMono Nerd Font Mono_

-* Ripgrep is required for grep searching with Telescope (OPTIONAL).Nerd Font as your terminal font.
+* Ripgrep is required for grep searching with Telescope (OPTIONAL).

 ### Run:
 ```shell